What are the possible outcomes of students’ active engagement in learning?

-Welcome participants, and briefly introduce yourself and the professional development session using the attached Presentation Slides.
+Display the attached Activity Slides.
+Welcome participants and briefly introduce yourself and the professional development session.

 Allow participants a moment to move to the area they choose.
-There, they will briefly discuss with others who gathered in the same area why they decided it was the best possible outcome of active student engagement.
-They may believe that more than one answer is appropriate, but remind them that they can choose only one for this activity.
-Once participants have had an opportunity to share with those around them, ask a few people from each outcome statement to share out what was discussed among their group.
-The discussion should determine that, by increasing active student engagement, these outcomes also will be positively affected.
+Once participants stand in their chosen corner, ask them to briefly discuss with others who gathered in the same area why they chose their answer as the best possible outcome of active student engagement.
+They may find more than one answer to be appropriate, but remind them that they can only choose one for this activity.
+Once participants shared with those around them, ask a few people from each outcome statement to share what was discussed among their group.
+The discussion should determine that increasing active student engagement also positively affects these outcomes.

 After participants have shared, ask them to return to their seats.
-Transition to slide 4, "Instructional Strategies."
-Inform participants that several new instructional strategies will be introduced to them throughout the session and that the last activity, Four Corners, was one of them.
-Explain that these strategies are tools to support higher-order thinking in an authentic way.
+Transition to slide 4, "Instructional Strategies," and inform participants that several new instructional strategies will be introduced throughout the session and that the last activity, Four Corners, was one of them.
+Explain that these strategies are tools to authentically support higher-order thinking.

-Make sure each participant has a copy of the attached Instructional Strategy Note Sheet, and encourage participants to use it to jot down their ideas for personalizing a strategy to be used as an instructional tool in their classrooms.
-Once all the new strategies are modeled, the presentation will allow time for participants to reflect on how to use these strategies.
+Make sure each participant has a copy of the attached Instructional Strategy Note Sheet, and encourage participants to use it to jot down ideas for personalizing a strategy to be used as an instructional tool in their classrooms.
+Once all the new strategies are modeled, the presentation will allow time for participants to reflect on the use of the strategies.

 Allow a moment for participants to write about the Four Corners activity they just participated in.
 Ask them how they might adapt it for use in their classrooms.

 Go to slide 5 and briefly share the session objectives.
-This will provide a road map of where you will go together during the session and let participants know what to expect from the session.
+This provides a road map for the session and informs participants of what to expect.

-Transition to slide 6, "ABC Graffiti."
-Explain that participants will be engaging in this instructional strategy, which is used for brainstorming.
+Transition to slide 6, "ABC Graffiti," and explain that participants will engage in this brainstorming instructional strategy.
 Participants will work in small groups to brainstorm words or phrases that connect to the question.
 First, have groups create a team name and ask one person from each group to volunteer to be the recorder.
 This person will write the team name on the presenter's poster at the front of the room and will record the group's score after each round.

 Click the slide again to display the question: "What does active engagement look like in the classroom?"
 Within their small groups, participants will use this question to generate words or phrases that connect how and what active engagement might look like in the classroom.

 Click the slide again.
 Explain that groups will have three rounds to brainstorm and, after each round, they will rotate to the next group's paper.
-Each time a group moves, they will take the marker they were originally provided with.
+Each time a group moves, they will take their marker with them.

 Go to slide 7.
-The same question is displayed at the top of this slide.
-Click the slide again to show the "Round 1" arrow.
-Again, clarify the directions on the screen as needed.
-Provide participants with 3–5 minutes during Round 1 to fill in their alphabets.
-Participants may not use any other resources or materials to generate words, ideas, or phrases.
-They may only use their own prior knowledge and experiences.
-It is meant to be a challenge.
+Click the slide again to show the "Round 1" arrow and clarify the directions on the screen as needed.
+Give participants 3–5 minutes during Round 1 to fill in their alphabet letters.
+As a part of the challenge, participants may not use other resources or materials to generate words, ideas, or phrases—they may only use their own prior knowledge and experiences.

-When enough time has passed, call time and ask groups to stop writing, cap their markers, and count how many letters they used.
-The recorder from each group will quickly go to the presenter's poster and record their team's total.
+When enough time has passed, ask groups to stop writing, cap their markers, and count the number of letters they used.
+Ask the recorder from each group to go to the presenter's poster and record their team's total score.

 Clarify instructions as needed.
 Allow another 3–5 minutes for groups to generate new words and phrases.

-After time has expired, ask groups to stop writing, cap their makers, and count how many of the alphabet letters their group used this round.
+After the time expires, ask groups to stop writing, cap their makers, and count the number of the alphabet letters their group used this round.
 Recorders for each team will add this number to the previous score, creating a new total for each team.

 Call time and have each team report the number of letters they added to the list during the third round, thus creating their final team totals.
-Then, have groups return to the first table they were at when they began the ABC Graffiti activity.
+Then, have groups return to their original tables.

-After statements have been shared, facilitate a brief discussion asking participants to reflect on the summary statements and ABC list detailing how the information gained might impact their teaching (style, planning, content, etc.), student engagement (learning, interest, etc.), and overall classroom climate.
+Facilitate a brief discussion by asking participants to reflect on the summary statements and ABC list.
+Ask them how the information they gained throughout this activity might impact their teaching (style, planning, content, etc.), student engagement (learning, interest, etc.), and overall classroom climate.

 After a short discussion, ask participants to use the Instructional Strategy Note Sheet to reflect on the ABC Graffiti strategy.
-Transition to the next activity.
+Then, transition to the next activity.

 Go to slide 9 to display Marzano's TLE Learning Map of Domain One.
-Explain that every school has a structure and program in place to evaluate their teachers' practices and progress.
-Marzano's Learning Map is just one of many that have been designed and shows specific areas of evaluation.
+Explain that every school has a structure and program in place to evaluate teachers' practices and progress, and Marzano's Learning Map is just one of many that have been designed to show specific areas of evaluation.

-Click the slide twice as you talk through the following: This session is focused on Design Question Five—specifically, component numbers 25, "Using Academic Games," and 27, "Using Physical Movement."
+Click the slide twice as you inform participants that this session is focused on Design Question (DQ) 5—specifically, component numbers 25, "Using Academic Games," and 27, "Using Physical Movement."

-These remind us that we can use movement, academic games, and activities as intentional tools to engage students while exploring new concepts and ideas.
+Reminds participants that the “Four Corners” and “ABC Graffiti” activities allow us to use movement, academic games, and activities as intentional tools to engage students while exploring new concepts and ideas.
 The strategies can also be used to activate prior knowledge while supporting the other Design Questions and components of learning.

 Transition to slide 10, "Google Form Example."
-Explain that, in a moment, each participant will have the opportunity to submit movement, games, and activities they have implemented in their own classrooms that increased active student engagement.
-Participants may also include movement, games, and activities they have not yet implemented but are willing to try with their students.
+Explain that, in a moment, each participant will have the opportunity to submit movements, games, and activities they have implemented in their own classrooms that increase active student engagement.
+Participants may also include movements, games, and activities they have not yet implemented but are willing to try with their students.
 For each new strategy, participants must submit a new response.

 Briefly, highlight that each submitted response will require the following: